‘Tough as nails’ veteran urges focus on fitness, not wounds

 “If you ask him if he’s disabled, he’ll tell you no,” Reeves said.
 “I’ll help him if he needs help, but otherwise, let him figure it out.
 I think that’s sort of the way he wants it.”

-After spending about a year at home in Crestview, Fla., living the retired life, Bullock decided he wanted to work again, doing something to fill time between family and physical training.
+A second career After spending about a year at home in Crestview, Fla., living the retired life, Bullock decided he wanted to work again, doing something to fill time between family and physical training.
 But he also knew he had to be passionate about whatever he did.

 “I thought, ‘You know what?
 Why not do a gym?’
 I talked to my wife and she said let’s do it.
 It was never on our plate of things to do.
 It wasn’t always a future goal in life,” he said.